designer2k2/BerlinUhr/README.md

 # BerlinUhr
-Berlin Uhr or Mengenlehreuhr, a fancy retro style clock thats a bit tricky to read: https://en.wikipedia.org/wiki/Mengenlehreuhr
+Berlin Uhr or Mengenlehreuhr, a fancy retro style clock that's a bit tricky to read: https://en.wikipedia.org/wiki/Mengenlehreuhr

 ## What is this